predmijat/realworlddevopscourse/README.md

 Install `present` package:
 `go install golang.org/x/tools/cmd/present@latest`

-In the directory with `presentation.slide`:
-`present -base ~/go/pkg/mod/golang.org/x/tools@v0.6.0/cmd/present` (replace v0.6.0 with the latest version)
+`cd` into the directory where you've cloned this repository and run `present`.

 #### Contributing